Certified Community Behavioral Health Clinic (CCBHC) Accreditation

 • Offering primary care screening, monitoring, and health promotion activities designed to assist people in managing their chronic conditions and improving their overall health

-The American Society of Addiction Medicine identifies ongoing maintenance medication with appropriate psychosocial treatment as the gold standard of care for opioid use disorder and 82% of CCBHCs are providing some form of Medication Assisted Treatment (MAT) for opioid use disorder directly.
-COA Accreditation has best practice standards to recognize and accredit providers offering MAT in both office-based behavioral health settings as well as in SAMHSA Certified Opioid Treatment Programs (OTP).
-Within the context of the opioid epidemic, these standards support improved access to quality programs offering this evidence-based treatment.
+The American Society of Addiction Medicine identifies ongoing maintenance medication with appropriate psychosocial treatment as the gold standard of care for opioid use disorder and, according to a 2023 National Council for Mental Wellbeing survey of over 300 CCBHCs, 87% of CCBHCs are providing some form of Medication Assisted Treatment (MAT) for opioid use disorder directly.
+COA Accreditation has best practice standards to recognize and accredit providers offering MAT in both office-based behavioral health settings as well as in SAMHSA Certified Opioid Treatment Programs (OTP), supporting improved access to quality programs offering this evidence-based treatment.
 COA Accreditation has been a SAMHSA-approved accrediting body for certified OTPs since the program’s inception in 2001 and has been accrediting office-based opioid treatment since 2021.

-According to a 2022 survey of CCBHCs, peer support specialists were reported as the most frequently hired staff after becoming a CCBHC.3 COA Accreditation has been accrediting Peer Support services since 2015 and the standards were updated in 2021 to reflect current trends and evolving practices in recovery and peer support.
-The accreditation standards provide a framework for recruiting, training, and supporting peer support specialists and guide organizations in creating a safe, welcoming environment where individuals with lived experience can provide one another with emotional, informational, and practical support that is strengths-focused and person-driven.
+Additionally, for CCBHCs that are providing comprehensive peer-led services, COA Accreditation has been accrediting Peer Support services since 2015 and the standards were updated in 2021 to reflect current trends and evolving practices in recovery and peer support.
+The accreditation standards provide a framework for recruiting, training, and supporting peer support specialists and guide organizations in creating a safe, welcoming environment where individuals with lived experience can provide one another with emotional, informational, and practical support.

-The CCBHC criteria requires that organizations adopt telehealth and other technology-based service delivery models to improve the availability and accessibility of care by providing services at the times and locations that work for individuals and families.
+SAMHSA’s CCBHC criteria requires that services be highly accessible, particularly for underserved or marginalized communities.
+Organizations are expected to adopt telehealth and other technology-based service delivery models to improve the availability and accessibility of care.

 Join a Free Upcoming Webinar